recordonce/app-beta/README.md

 ## 🐧 For Linux:
 1. [Click this link to open the page that shows the latest version](https://github.com/recordonce/app/releases/latest)
-2. Download the file that ends with `.AppImage`
+2. Download the file that ends with `.deb`
-3. Install the downloaded AppImage and run the app.
+3. Install the downloaded file and install the app.

 Every time you launch our app, it checks for a new version automatically.
 If there indeed is a new version available, it will install it for you and help you open it.